nealbrophy/CI-LinuxCommandGenerator-v2/README.md

 #### JavaScript
 The JavaScript in `static/script.js` passes validation using [JSHint](https://jshint.com/) and [Esprima Syntax Validator](https://esprima.org/demo/validate.html)

+#### Accessibility
+The colours in this project were each revised to a deeper shade in order to pass accessability checks from WebAIM using their [Contrast Checker](https://webaim.org/resources/contrastchecker/)

 ## Bugs

 ### Open Bugs
 - On certain browsers (Ephemeral) clicking the "copy command" icon will also cause the page to scroll down.
     - **CAUSE**: Unknown.
-- Flask-Toastr allows you to specify a different, local CSS file to restyle the toasts, however, doing so causes a console error.
+- Flask-Toastr allows you to specify a different, local CSS file to restyle the toasts, however, doing so causes a 404 error to appear in the console.

 ### Squashed Bugs
 - Delete confirmation screen would always proceed to delete regardless of whether Delete or Cancel button was selected.